 5. Instagram-like Overview

 You could also go Instagram on your data.
 We don't mean filters but showing your list-oriented data in Instagram-like formatting.
 You can take data about companies and show their icons, names, hyperlinks and additional data fields and display it as an easy-to-read overview.
 This is exactly what Overview by CloudScope does.
+(Edit: Overview by CloudScope is no longer available on Microsoft AppSource.
+You can read more about it here.)

 6. Mapbox Visual for Power BI